Competitive Comparison

 A complete workflow, not only a package

 The open-source package is strongest for code-first teams.
-JavaScript Obfuscator adds online testing, desktop batches, embedded script support, published account plans, and technical integration options when needed.
+JavaScript Obfuscator adds online testing, desktop batches, embedded script support, published account plans, and workflow integration options when needed.

 Read the direct comparison